isomerpages/moe-canossacatholic/_departments/Mother Tongue.md

 <b><font size="5" color="#7daadf">Tamil Language Department</font></b>
 <br>
 <br>
 We cultivate love for the language by using various hands-on language games and ICT tools to deepen their knowledge and to develop their interest in Tamil Language.
-We aim to equip our students with a strong foundation in listening, speaking, reading and writing.
+We aim to equip our children with a strong foundation in listening, speaking, reading and writing.
 During the six-year curriculum, our reading programme stimulates their interest and improves their language literacy.
-Through stories, our students learn to appreciate our culture and the rich history of Tamil language.
+Through stories, our children learn to appreciate our culture and the rich history of Tamil language.

 <b><font size="5" color="#7daadf">Tamil Language Key Programme:</font></b>
 <br>

 <b>Tamil Reading Programme (P1-P6)</b>

-Students from Primary 1 to Primary 4 were given the chance to choose books that interest them.
+Children from Primary 1 to Primary 4 were given the chance to choose books that interest them.
 Through book exchanges with their peers, they are exposed to various genres.
 This programme fosters their curiosity and enhances their creativity in writing.<br><br>
-Primary 5 and 6 students subscribe to Tamil Murasu, which enriches their young minds through engagement with the news.
-This subscription provides students with the opportunity to read and learn about current global events.
+Primary 5 and 6 children subscribe to Tamil Murasu, which enriches their young minds through engagement with the news.
+This subscription provides children with the opportunity to read and learn about current global events.
 The knowledge gained from reading the newspaper can be applied in their oral assessments by relating current affairs to the given topics.

 <b>Show &amp; Tell (P1 &amp; P2)</b>

 Show and tell for the lower primary is a skill that the department focuses on, as speaking is a fundamental skill.
-Students are given a topic, and they work alongside their teachers and parents to come up with a short speech introducing themselves or their interests.
+Children are given a topic, and they work alongside their teachers and parents to come up with a short speech introducing themselves or their interests.
 This gives them an opportunity to practice their speaking skills in front of an audience.

 <b>Tamil Department Key Activities:</b>